Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 For information about CE requirements and audits, click on the Continuing Education and Audit Information webpage or see Section 10.0 of the Board’s Rules and Regulations.
 After the renewal, a percentage of licensees/registrants will be randomly selected for audit of their CE.

-If you hold an active Psychologist license but are not practicing in Delaware, you may request to place your license in inactive status by submitting a Service Request in DELPROS.
-You may request inactive status at any time before the termination date of your license (August 30 of same odd year).
+If you hold an active Psychologist license but are not practicing in Delaware, you may request to place your license in an inactive status by submitting a Service Request in DELPROS.
+You may request inactive status at any time before the termination date of your license (August 30 of the same odd year).
 You cannot practice in Delaware while your license is in inactive status.